neutrons/garnet/docs/source/design/oncat_mvp.rst

     }

-The M-V-P interactions are described and grouped by functionality:
+The M-V-P interactions are described and grouped by major functionality:

 DataSource Initialization - Connect to OnCat